 Poor heat retention

-This pour over coffee maker comes in several sizes, and the protective band comes in several colors to add some fun to the kitchen.
+This pour over coffee maker comes in three sizes, and the protective band comes in multiple colors to add some fun to the kitchen.
 You can also purchase it with an eye-catching cork band, similar to that of a Chemex.
 It includes a permanent stainless steel filter, so flavors won’t be absorbed by the paper and you won’t have to keep buying replacement filters.

 The borosilicate carafe is durable and heat resistant and can be washed in the dishwasher when you’re done making coffee, so cleanup will always be easy.